-Note of caution: although the sugar doesn’t look hot it is and can cause nasty burns, so take care when making honeycomb.
+Note of caution: although the sugar doesn’t look hot it is and can cause nasty burns, so please take care when making honeycomb.

 - Pinch of fine sea salt

-• 1 tbsp bicarbonate of soda
+- 1 tbsp bicarbonate of soda

 - In a large heavy based saucepan add the sugar, golden syrup and salt and heat.
 Gently swirl the saucepan to help make sure the sugar caramelises evenly.
 After about 3 minutes it will have turned a golden colour.
 If you have a sugar thermometer it’ll read 146°c (hard crack stage).

-- Take the saucepan off the heat, add the bicarbonate of soda and keep stirring until all the bicarbonate of soda has dissolved.
+Take the saucepan off the heat, add the bicarbonate of soda and keep stirring until all the bicarbonate of soda has dissolved.
 The mixture will increase rapidly in volume.